parkeregli/FaveLyro/README.md

 # FaveLyro

-This is an app that accesses the Genius API and then allows you to save favorite song and leave comments on them.
+This is an app that accesses the Genius API and then allows you to save favorite a song and leave comments on them.

 In order to use this app you need a access token from the Genius API and insert it into the .env file as well as the location of your database.